How to Dissolve a Nonprofit Corporation in Maryland

 Maryland does not have a comprehensive statute that applies specifically to nonprofits, nor does Maryland law generally use the term "nonprofit corporation."
 Instead, Maryland has a limited set of laws for "nonstock corporations."
 A nonstock corporation is a corporation that does not issue any stock, nor, by extension, have any shareholders.
 Generally speaking, a Maryland nonprofit corporation will be a nonstock corporation whose articles of incorporation include statements that the corporation "is organized exclusively for charitable, religious, educational, and scientific purposes," and that no part of the corporation's net earnings will benefit or be distributed to its members, trustees, officers, or other private persons except to pay reasonable compensation for services and make payments and distributions to further the corporation's charitable, religious, educational, or scientific purposes.

-The limited laws specifically for nonstock corporations have relatively little to say about dissolution of these entities.
+The limited laws specifically for nonstock corporations have relatively little to say about the dissolution of these entities.
 For the most part, the nonstock corporation laws rely on Maryland's General Corporation Law ("GCL") for rules governing dissolution and winding up.
 Because the rules contained in the GCL are intended first and foremost for for-profit corporations, it is not always obvious how the rules should apply to nonprofit organizations.
 Therefore, you are strongly urged to consult with a knowledgeable lawyer for assistance in dissolving your Maryland nonprofit corporation.

 Authorizing Dissolution

-According the GCL, dissolution is authorized by a resolution approved by a majority of the nonprofit's entire board of directors.
+According to the GCL, dissolution is authorized by a resolution approved by a majority of the nonprofit's entire board of directors.
 You should make sure to properly record both the board's resolution and the directors' votes.
 You'll need this information for filings with the state and the IRS.

 Notice to Creditors